wp-plugins/rublon/readme.txt

 == Description ==

-Rublon provides stronger protection for all users of your WordPress website through invisible two-factor authentication.
+Rublon provides stronger protection for all users of your WordPress website through automatic two-factor authentication.
 It protects their accounts from sign-ins from unknown devices, even if their passwords get stolen.
 Find out more at http://www.rublon.com.

 Rublon for WordPress requires the Rublon mobile app, which lets you define your Trusted Devices.
 Available for Android, BlackBerry, iPhone and Windows Phone: www.rublon.com/get